baetyl/baetyl/doc/us-en/setup/Quick-Install.md

 curl -sSL http://download.openedge.tech/install.sh | sudo -E bash -
 ```

-OpenEdge will be installed to the `/usr/local` directory after the execution is complete.
+If everything is ok, OpenEdge will be installed on the `/usr/local` directory after the execution is complete.

-The latest version of OpenEdge uses `Systemd` daemon, and users can start OpenEdge with the following command:
+The latest version of OpenEdge uses `Systemd` as a daemon, and users can start OpenEdge with the following command:

 ```shell
 sudo systemctl start openedge